The Rabbinical School of JTS

 Prerequisites and Admissions Information

 An undergraduate degree from an accredited college or university must be earned before the anticipated date of registration in The Rabbinical School.
-Previous academic achievement is an important criterion for admission, since scholarly ability is essential for the rabbinate.
+Previous academic achievement is an important criterion for admission since scholarly ability is essential for the rabbinate.
 We recommend a strong liberal arts background for prospective students; the study of history, philosophy, religion, literature, and the social or natural sciences can be excellent preparation for rabbinical school.
-Applicants are required to take the GRE exam and have their scores submitted to JTS.

 Strong language and communication skills in both English and Hebrew are of critical importance for admission to The Rabbinical School.
 At least two years of high quality, university-level Hebrew are required to begin our program, as demonstrated in our Hebrew placement exam.
 Prior experience studying primary Jewish texts is likewise necessary to demonstrate readiness for our rigorous program.
 All applicants complete exercises to assess their skill level in Hebrew and in the interpretation of biblical and rabbinic texts.
 Such diagnostic tests inform admissions decisions and also indicate the level of initial placements in Hebrew language and text courses.
 Students entering at a lower skill level in Hebrew and Talmud may be required to participate in our outstanding summer Nishma program prior to their first year and our summer ulpan program prior to their Israel year.
 Highly advanced students may place out of Hebrew requirements, and JTS also allows up to nine transfer credits for graduate work completed in academic disciplines required by the Rabbinical School curriculum.